 - Extraction rate of 25 litres per second

 - 156 x 156 mm in size

-Overall, the Knightsbridge EX004T is a modern bathroom extractor fan that provides excellent value for money and high performance.
-The Knightsbridge brand also offer a range of ducting kits to complete the installation.
+Overall, the Knightsbridge EX004T is a modern bathroom extractor fan that provides excellent value for the money and high performance.
+The Knightsbridge brand also offer a range of ducting kits to complete the installation too.